 There are plenty of dog waste bins provided along the route, to help keep the area as tidy as possible.
 With normal waste bins at both ends of the park.
 There are no toilets on site.

 For those that need a quick refreshment or bite to eat the nearest place is McDonalds in Bramley.
 In a car you’ll do it in a couple of minutes on the ring road going south.
 At Discover Leeds we like pushing the boat out a little more.
 A longer excursion into neighbouring Pudsey will deliver something a little more traditional.
 7 Steps boasts dining “built on experience – crafted with passion”.
 The food is British grub with a modern twist and a choice of local ales or cutting edge cocktails.
 If you’re just passing through and a full on dining experience isn’t what you’re after, why not get a quick fix of fish and chips at The Bearded Sailor.

 North of the ring road from Pudsey is Farsley.
 This up and coming suburb of Leeds isn’t left wanting when it comes to good food.
 Travelling up Old Road you will come across five restaurants – in 500 metres – that serve up Italian, Greek, Turkish, Indian and British food.
 One of our picks is Deeva – a contemporary take on Indian cuisine.

-Parking onsite isn’t available at Post Hill.
-The closest available parking is just off of the Wood Lane road entrance – our recommended starting point for your visit.
-The bay-like parking has space for up to 10 cars maximum; there is no parking charge or time limit.
+Our first pick would be the small bay-like parking area just off of the Wood Lane road entrance – our recommended starting point for your visit.
+The postcode for this car park is LS12 5ST (Google Map link).
+It has space for up to 10 cars maximum and there is no parking charge or time limit.